fonnesbeck/git_tutorial/PITCHME.md

 $ git config --global color.ui "auto"
 ```

+Note:
-^ On a command line, Git commands written as `git verb`,
+ On a command line, Git commands written as `git verb`,
 where `verb` is what we actually want to do.
 User name and email will be associated with your Git activity.
 These only need to be run once: the flag `--global` tells Git